Epworth United Methodist Church

 The Epworth United Methodist Church is a United Methodist church in the Edgewater neighborhood of Chicago, Illinois.
 It was built in the Romanesque style and is noted for its exterior walls of brown, rusticated boulders.
 The church was completed in 1891, becoming the second church in Edgewater after the completion of the Episcopal Church of the Atonement in 1889.
-The structure was enlarged in 1930, and was added to the National Register of Historic Places in 2008.
+The structure was enlarged in 1930.
 The final service at the church was on May 15, 2022.

+The site was added to the National Register of Historic Places in 2008 and was designated as a Chicago Landmark on June 21, 2023.

 History

 John Lewis Cochran, the founder of Edgewater, donated land for the church in 1886.
 The church was the only structure at the location; it is now in a dense residential neighborhood with its façade facing Kenmore Avenue.
 The church was formally organized as the Epworth Methodist Episcopal Church in July 1889, and a cornerstone for the church was dedicated in 1890.
 The church was designed by Frederick B. Townsend, a parishioner, and completed in the early 1890s.
 Parts of the church were constructed using boulders from Wisconsin, which were floated south down Lake Michigan.